 Finding new and innovative ways to reach women, adolescent girls, and the general public with information about family planning and safe abortion options is critical to DKT’s success.
-DKT’s experience and expertise in the use of innovative media approaches ranges from wall paintings on the sides of buildings in rural Bihar in India, to Web sites and Facebook in the Philippines, Turkey, and Mozambique, to mobile video trucks in rural Ethiopia.
+DKT’s experience and expertise in the use of innovative media approaches ranges from wall paintings on the sides of buildings in rural Bihar in India, to Web sites and Facebook in the Philippines, Pakistan, and Brazil, to mobile video trucks in rural Ethiopia.

 There are many other examples of innovation from DKT programs.
 In 2009, DKT launched Indonesia’s first nationwide television advertising for IUDs.
 The advertisements depicted a young woman holding a “slim” IUD in her fingers, stressing how small and comfortable it was.
 The slightly smaller IUD was chosen in Indonesia because research revealed that Indonesian women were concerned that IUDs were too big to be comfortable in their bodies.
 In the Philippines, the condom brand Frenzy was specifically created for the youth market.